 Organiphobes are those who oppose organic products, techniques and program.

-Why are the majority of homeowner’s golf course superintendents and landscape professional using the toxic chemical approach even though the organic approach has proven so successful on residential and commercial properties?
+Why are the majority of homeowners, golf course superintendents and landscape professionals using the toxic chemical approach even though the natural organic approach has proven to be so successful on residential and commercial properties?
 The reason is that they are organiphobes.
 Some are afraid even of the term “organics.”
 Organiphobes have a fear of organics for five basic reasons:

 2. Profit from chemical sales.
 Many people make money from the sale of toxic chemicals.
 Those whose income results directly or indirectly from the sale of artificial pesticides and fertilizers are usually organiphobes.
 At stake here are advertising money, commissions, research grant money, cash flow and basic salaries.

 4. Fear of loneliness.
 Most people feel intimidated about going against the grain, being mavericks or pioneers.
-It is comforting to be doing what others are doing—even if it’s wrong.
-With the organic approach, each person needs to accept more personal responsibility.
+It is comforting to be doing what others are doing - even if it’s wrong.
+With the natural organic approach, each person needs to accept more personal responsibility.
 Since the majority of people in landscaping, horticulture, and agriculture have no formal training or research in organics, they are uncomfortable with that much responsibility.

 5. Inability to admit being wrong.
 This may be the most powerful obstacle.
 It’s difficult for most folks to admit to a mistake.
 The bigger the mistake, the harder the admission.
 The loudest critics of organics are those who are the most schooled in using the “treat-the-symptom-with artificial-products” approach.
 Some PhD's understand nature’s workings, but many focus only on their specialty and don’t consider nature as a whole.